 Even in a prospective cohort study whose high-risk participants were closely monitored, whoever contracted the virus rarely had any signs or acute clinical symptoms that indicated the presence of HIV, according to Merlin Robb, MD, And colleagues from the US Military HIV Research Program in Bethesda, Maryland.

-"During the acute phase and identification of HIV cases based on clinical criteria can be difficult," concluded Robb, and colleagues, in the online edition of New England Journal of Medicine.
+"During the acute phase and identifying HIV cases on the basis of clinical criteria can be difficult," Robb and colleagues concluded in the online edition of New England Journal of Medicine.

 The acute phase of infection is characterized By the presence of HIV RNA or the so-called p24 antigen, but the absence of anti-HIV antibodies.

 Historically, it was believed that this phase could be associated in many cases with severe flu-like symptoms that could allow doctors to detect these cases quickly.